 Installing Python IDLE in Linux

 Most new Linux comes with Python installed which is bundled with IDLE.
-If for some reason Python is not installed in your Operating System, you can install it using default package manager.
+If for some reason Python is not there in your Linux distro, you can install it using a default package manager.

 Run the following command Debian or Ubuntu terminal to install IDLE